kennyjoseph/kennyjoseph.github.io/_includes/class.md

 # Course Credits

 You can take this seminar for either 1 credit or 3 credits.
-With 1 credit, your responsibility is to read papers, write and respond to critiques on the course slack channel, and present at least one paper to the class.
+With 1 credit, your responsibility is to read papers, write and respond to critiques on the course slack channel, and present two papers to the class.
 With 3 credits, you will also design and carry out a research project that will be presented in a poster session at the end of the semester

 # Grading